poole/lanyon/_posts/2020-04-03-introducing-lanyon.md

 title: Introducing Lanyon
 ---

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.
+EQUATION: $e = mc^2$

 ### Built on Poole